sharkwouter/vaporos-brewmaster/README.md

 Command line
 - Bash-completion, for making it easier to use the commandline
 - Lgogdownloader, a command line tool for downloading GOG games
-- Ice-steamos, a tool for adding roms to your Steam Library
+- Ice-steamos, a tool for adding roms to your Steam Library.
+Instructions on how to use this tool can be found [here](https://github.com/ProfessorKaos64/Ice#running-ice)
+- Lbav, a tool for recording and converting video and audio

+General Improvements
+- TRIM support for SSD users
+- Mouse acceleration is disabled by default

 # Planned improvements

-- Adding TRIM support for SSD users
-- Disabling mouse acceleration by default
 - Automatic updates for packages specific to VaporOS.
 Currently security updates for the additional packages will have to be installed manually from the Debian repositories!
-- Init script for Ice-steamos, so it will automatically add your roms to your Steam library on boot.
+- Adding support for more controllers to vaporos-binds-xbox360
+- Making Ice-steamos easier to use
+- Making building Stephenson's Rocket and VaporOS ISOs possible on more operating systems(think Arch, Fedora, etc)

 # How to install?